 Another year, another InterTabac.

 No, it’s not that depressing.
 I actually have come to love InterTabac, the European trade show that covers much more than just cigars.
 As I’ve mentioned before, I love Dortmund, Germany—the city where the trade show is held each year in mid-September–at least, I love it when it’s not raining.
-I’m an avid supporter of the city’s soccer—err football—team, Borussia Dortmund.1 And then there’s the food.
+I’m an avid supporter of the city’s soccer—err football—team, Borussia Dortmund.[ref]Yes, I was at the game against Leverkusen, in the yellow wall.[/ref] And then there’s the food.

 Could you tell Bossner is celebrating an anniversary.